abhinav-1504/abhinav-1504/README.md

 ---

-💡 *“The best way to predict the future is to build it.”* 🚀
+💡 **Backend Quotes to live by:**
+- *“A great backend is like an iceberg—90% is invisible, but it’s what keeps everything afloat.”*
+- *“Frontend is the face, backend is the brain.”*
+- *“Scalability isn’t an option—it’s the foundation.”*